 A number of highly relevant physics processes require the precise reconstruction of exclusive final states containing heavy flavour quarks.
-This translates into the need for very precise reconstruction of the decay vertices of long lived particles, and thus implies a high resolution vertexing system close to the interaction region.
+This translates into the need for very precise reconstruction of the decay vertices of decaying particles, and thus implies a high resolution vertexing system close to the interaction region.

-The excellent performance of the detector system depends critically on the amount of material in the inner part of the ILD detector.
+The ultimate performance of the detector system depends critically on the amount of material in the inner part of the ILD detector.
 The total material budget in front of the calorimeter should be below 10% of a radiation length, for the barrel part of the detector acceptance.
+As a consequence, this requires that the coil be located outside of the calorimeter system.
+The main parameters of the ILD detector concept are summarised in Table 6.1.

 The whole detector should be operated without a hardware trigger to maximise the sensitivity to new physics signals.
 This in turn places stringent requirements on the readout electronics, in terms of both speed and power consumption.
-The integration of ILD is faced with the additional complexity to allow for a rapid movement of the detector in and out of the interaction region, the so-called push-pull scheme.
-This scheme will allow the operation of two separate and complementary experiments at a single ILC interaction region.
+The integration of ILD is faced with the additional complexity to allow for a rapid movement of the detector in and out of the interaction region, the so-called push-pull scheme [199].